 Upcoming Events

 Science Outreach would like to thank our wonderful volunteers who share their time and expertise in our community!
 Please watch our website for any changes!
 Please join our FREE community events!
+Events may be photographed, recorded and shared.

 Everyone is welcome... we are just a click away from learning about Science!
 If you missed out, view the recordings on our past events page or YouTube Channel.

 - February 11, 2025 - The Microplastics in our Rivers and their Microbes with Srijak Bhatnagar, Assistant Professor, Comp Biology and Microbial Ecology.
+Held at Athabasca University Governing Council Chambers from 7 PM to 8 PM.

 Watch for new upcoming talks and activities!
 Please check back regularly for the most up to date infomration!
 More to come!